Applicant Tracking Systems

 This search is available at both the Federal level and the local Superior Court.
 Report may include case type, file date, case number, name of court where case was filed, plaintiff, defendant and disposition if a case can be located.

-This search is conducted through the local Superior Court based on the address provided.
+This search is conducted through the local level Provincial Court based on the address provided.
 Report may include case type, file date, case number, name of court where case was filed, plaintiff, defendant and disposition if a case can be located.
 Additional fees and turnaround times may apply in situations where the court file needs to be pulled.

 Requirements: Full name, date of birth, address